Where to Pick Pumpkins in and Around Philadelphia This Fall

 Drive from Philly: 40 minutes (280 Chapel Heights Road, Sewell)

-Duffield’s offers apple and pumpkin picking in the fall months, so you can make a full day out of the autumnal festivities.
-You can choose from several hayride/pumpkin/apple combos, or just opt for the hayride if you don’t want to take home any gourds (but want the pics!).
-Plus, stop by the bakery for delicious pies and donuts.
+Duffield’s offers pumpkin picking in the fall months, so you can make a full day out of the autumnal festivities.
+Opt for the hayride/pumpkin picking combo, which includes one pumpkin.
+If you don’t want to take home any gourds, but want the photo op, you can enjoy just the hayride.
+Don’t forget to stop by the bakery for delicious pies and donuts.

 Drive from Philly: 1 hour (5500 North Easton Road, Doylestown)

-Reservations are required to enjoy the fall festival at Hellerick’s Family Farm.
-Admission ($14.99 per person during the week, $18.99 per person on weekends; children under two are free) gets you access to a hayride, their pumpkin, squash, and gourd fields, the five-acre corn maze, and a ton of family-friendly activities.
+Reservations are highly recommended for the fall festival at Hellerick’s Family Farm.
+Admission ($14.99 per person; children under 36 inches in height are free) gets you access to a hayride, their pumpkin, squash, and gourd fields, the five-acre corn maze, and a ton of family-friendly activities.

 Highland Orchards